 In order to be invited to apply for Distinguished School honors, schools must meet a variety of eligibility criteria including designated federal and state accountability measures based on the Elementary and Secondary Education Act (ESEA) and the Academic Performance Index (API) requirements.

 Elementary and secondary (middle and high) schools are recognized during alternate years.
-For the 2013 cycle, eligible middle and high schools are invited to participate.
+For the 2014 cycle, eligible elementary schools are invited to participate.
 The criteria for school selection are based on the submission of an application, including a comprehensive description of two of the school’s successful signature practices, and a successful application review.

 Applications are reviewed for completeness by teams of educators from across the state under the direction of the CDE.
 Applications deemed complete will move forward in the process.
 Each school receives a site visit by a team of educators to validate the full implementation of the submitted practices.
 The site visits are conducted as a collaborative effort between the CDE and county superintendents of schools.